 Mafra and Ericeira make a great day trip from Lisbon.

-Mafra is home of a palace, regarded as the most important baroque building in Portugal, while Ericeira is a seaside resort and a surf destination, known for its beauty as well as its break.
+While Mafra is renowned for its convent and palace, regarded as the most important Baroque building in Portugal, Ericeira is a seaside resort, famous for its beauty as well as its surf break.

-This day trip is perfect for independent travelers, and can also be done as a private tour.
+This day trip is perfect for independent travellers but it can also be done as a private tour.
 It can be undertaken by public transport, but you can gain time and see more by hiring a car in Lisbon.

 Where is Mafra

 The town of Mafra is located in Central Portugal.
-It is about 40km (25mi) northwest of Lisbon, approximately 45-minute drive.
-Ericeira, located on the coast of Portugal, is about 10km (6 mi) west of Mafra, approximately 15-minute drive.
+It is about 40 kilometres (25 miles) northwest of Lisbon, a 45-minute drive approximately.
+Ericeira is a coastal resort some 10 kilometres (6 miles) west of Mafra.

 What to See in Mafra and Ericeira